SuryaManavalan/video-editor-agent/README.md

 - Reflects removed pauses (>5 seconds)
 - Use this for syncing with the processed video in `VIDEO_PROCESSING/`

+**`{video}_cleaned.json`** - AI-cleaned transcription with redundant segments removed:
+- Removes repetitive takes and speech mistakes
+- Preserves segments with maximum information
+- Use this for the final cleaned video

 ### Video Files

 **`VIDEO_PROCESSING/{video}_trimmed.{ext}`** - Video with long pauses removed:
 - Automatically removes pauses longer than 5 seconds
 - Maintains 0.5-second cushion before/after speech segments
 - Smooth transitions between clips

+**`VIDEO_PROCESSING/{video}_cleaned.{ext}`** - Final video with redundant segments removed:
+- AI-identified redundant takes and mistakes are cut out
+- Only the best takes are kept
+- Maintains 0.5-second cushion for smooth flow
+- Ready for publishing or further editing

 ## Requirements